 First Ladies Red Dress Collection 2008-2009

-CANTON, OH, November 2008-May 2009, In its third national showing, The Heart Truth First Ladies Red Dress Collection is featured at the National First Ladies' Library as the centerpiece of the Library's "Caring Hearts: The Health of a Nation" exhibit.
+CANTON, OH, November 2008-May 2009, In its third national showing, The Heart Truth First Ladies Red Dress Collection was featured at the National First Ladies' Library as the centerpiece of the Library's "Caring Hearts: The Health of a Nation" exhibit.

 Road Show 2009